 All students enrolled in the Master of Science degree program in speech-language pathology are required to pass a comprehensive examination.
-The comprehensive examination will be offered during the Spring semester, Cycle II, for Year II graduate students.
+The comprehensive examination will be offered for Year II graduate students during the Spring semester, Cycle II.
 The date of the examination will be determined by the faculty and instructional staff and communicated to the student by the graduate program director via email no later than the midpoint of the Spring semester Cycle I. Year II graduate students must be in good standing with the program, having met all SLOs and course requirements to date, to be eligible for the comprehensive examination.
-Student's with SLO(s) under remediation and/or a grade of (I) from a previous grading cycle will have to satisfy all assessment plan criteria prior to taking the summative assessment (i.e., comprehensive examination).
+Students with SLO(s) under remediation and/or a grade of (I) from a previous grading cycle will have to satisfy all assessment plan criteria before taking the summative assessment (i.e., comprehensive examination).

-The comprehensive examination will be a 2-hour assessment consisting of multiple-choice and case-based questions.
-To integrate academic and clinical material, the questions will be developed jointly between the academic and instructional faculty and the CEC.
+The comprehensive examination will be a 1.5-hour assessment consisting of multiple-choice questions.
+The questions will be developed jointly between the academic faculty to integrate academic and clinical material.
 Students will be required to integrate the knowledge of theory, research, and clinical methods.
 As the experience is comprehensive and integrative, a single comprehensive question may require students to extract and integrate material from various courses.
 The content of the examination will include the elements of:

-- articulation (i.e., speech sound production to encompass articulation, motor planning and execution, phonology, and accent modification), - fluency (i.e., fluency and fluency disorders), - voice and resonance, including respiration and phonation, - receptive and expressive language (phonology, morphology, syntax, semantics, pragmatics (i.e., language and social aspects of communication, prelinguistic communication, and paralinguistic communication (i.e., gestures, signs, body language)), and literacy in speaking, listening, reading, writing, and manual modalities, - hearing, including the impact on speech and language, - swallowing (oral, pharyngeal, laryngeal, pulmonary, esophageal, gastrointestinal, and related functions, including oral function for feeding; structure and function of orofacial myology) across the lifespan, - cognitive aspects of communication (e.g., attention, memory, sequencing, problem-solving, executive functioning), - social aspects of communication (e.g., behavioral and social skills affecting communication, challenging behavior, ineffective social skills, and lack of communication opportunities), and - augmentative and alternative communication needs
+- articulation (i.e., speech sound production to encompass articulation, motor planning and execution, phonology, and accent modification), - fluency (i.e., fluency and fluency disorders), - voice and resonance, including respiration and phonation, - receptive and expressive language (phonology, morphology, syntax, semantics, pragmatics (i.e., language and social aspects of communication, prelinguistic communication, and paralinguistic communication (i.e., gestures, signs, body language)), and literacy in speaking, listening, reading, writing, and manual modalities, - hearing, including the impact on speech and language, - swallowing (oral, pharyngeal, laryngeal, pulmonary, esophageal, gastrointestinal, and related functions, including oral function for feeding; structure and function of orofacial myology) across the lifespan, - cognitive aspects of communication (e.g., attention, memory, sequencing, problemsolving, executive functioning), - social aspects of communication (e.g., behavioral and social skills affecting communication, challenging behavior, ineffective social skills, and lack of communication opportunities), and - augmentative and alternative communication needs

 In the event of an emergency that prevents the student from attending the examination, documentation of the emergency will be required to be eligible for a rescheduled exam.
 Adequate documentation may be, for example, a physician's statement that an illness prevented the student's attendance.
 The required documentation must be submitted to the Program Director within one week from the date of the original exam date.
 Failure to communicate with the Program Director will result in a grade of (I).
 The student will have until the midpoint of the next online cycle to complete the comprehensive examination and resolve the incomplete grade.
-If a final examination grade is not issued by the midpoint of the next online cycle, the Incomplete grade will ordinarily be converted to a grade of (F), and the student dismissed from the program.
+If a final examination grade is not issued by the midpoint of the next online cycle, the Incomplete grade will ordinarily be converted to a grade of (F), and the student will be dismissed from the program.
 An extension for the grade of Incomplete may be approved with the support of the student's graduate advisor and program director and approval by the dean of the college.